wntrblm/Castor_and_Pollux/user_guide/docs/settings.md

 1. Click the [connect button](#connect), and when prompted, allow the page access to your MIDI devices.
 1. Once connected the editor will appear and load the current settings from your device.
 1. Once you're done editing, click the save button at the bottom of the editor.
-1. **Re-start your module for the changes to take effect**.
-You can do this by turning it off and back or on by pressing the small reset button that's right beside the USB port.
+1. Saving should automatically reset your module, but, if you don't see the changes take effect then try restarting your module.
+You can do this by turning it off and back on or by pressing the small reset button that's right beside the USB port.

 !!!
 Note
     This editor uses [WebMIDI](https://www.midi.org/17-the-mma/99-web-midi) to communicate with Castor & Pollux.
 It works in [Google Chrome](https://www.google.com/chrome/), [Microsoft Edge](https://www.microsoft.com/en-us/edge), and [Opera](https://www.opera.com/) ([full list of supported browsers](https://caniuse.com/midi)).